Centro de Trabajadores Unidos en Lucha (CTUL)

 This is a full-time, salaried position with benefits.
 CTUL has a tiered salary range set by the Staff and Board based on the principles of economic justice and inclusion.
 This salaried position is currently compensated at $50,985 per year with an annual raise of 3%.
 Benefits include an annual 5% bonus which can be used towards a retirement fund, and paid time off including holidays, sick time, and vacation time.
 This position will be expected to work in the office during regular business hours, with occasional work some evenings and weekends.

-This position is covered under the terms of a collective bargaining agreement with the Minnesota Newspaper & Communication Guild, TNG-CWA Local 37002.
+This position is represented for purposes of collective bargaining by Minnesota Newspaper & Communication Guild, TNG-CWA Local 37002

 How to Apply

-Send a cover letter and resume to email@example.com using the subject line “Worker Solidarity Coordinator.”
-Priority application deadline is August 15, 2022.
+Send a cover letter and resume to firstname.lastname@example.org using the subject line “Communications Coordinator.”
+Priority application deadline is October 17, 2022.

 CTUL is an equal opportunity employer and encourages applications from people of color as well as persons with disabilities, LGBTQ individuals, women, immigrants, folks from working class backgrounds, and formerly incarcerated people.